ahmadkashif70/raft-consensus/README.md

 ## � Educational Purpose

-**Please Note**: This repository contains solutions to MIT's 6.824 Distributed Systems course assignments.
-It is published for educational and portfolio purposes only.
+**Please Note**: It is published for educational and portfolio purposes only.

-⚠️ **Academic Integrity**: If you are taking this course, **do not copy this code**.
+⚠️ **Academic Integrity**: If you are taking a similar course, **do not copy this code**.
 Use it only as a reference after completing your own implementation.
 Your institution's academic integrity policy applies.

 ## 📋 Overview